3 THINGS THAT WILL CAUSE YOUR NITRO JOB TO FAIL

 Installing On An Uneven Surface

 Unlike polymeric sand, Gator Nitro offers very little in terms of flexibility because it hardens from top-to-bottom.
 Gator Nitro is an extremely strong and rigid jointing material.
 To avoid cracking, it’s imperative that you ensure stability of the pavers or stones.
 Any movement can potentially cause cracks in the joints.
-(This is also why Gator Nitro cannot be used in vehicular applications!)
+(This is also why Gator Nitro should be used in pedestrian applications and residential driveways only.)

 Filling a joint Size That's Too Tight or Too Shallow